artisticLogicMK/animate4vue/README.md

 ## Feedback
-If you have feature requests, encounter any issues or bugs, or have suggestions for improving the code, please open an issue on our [GitHub repository](https://github.com/artisticLogicMK/animate.vue/).
+If you have feature requests, encounter any issues or bugs, or have suggestions for improving the code, please open an issue on the [GitHub repository](https://github.com/artisticLogicMK/animate.vue/).

 ## License
 This project is distributed under the [MIT License](https://github.com/artisticLogicMK/animate.vue/blob/master/LICENSE).